Jinwoo-Ryu/cyp-metabolism-risk-prediction/README.md

 This binary definition prioritizes minimizing false negatives, since missing a high-risk compound in early discovery can lead to costly late-stage failures.
+## Project Scope
+This project focuses on early-stage risk assessment and does not aim to replace experimental validation.